 And, when it’s not quite right…

-A couple of examples of how not to do it – almost certainly these have been left to builders to design, and inadvertently they just get it so wrong.
+A couple of examples of how not to do it are described here – almost certainly these have been left to builders to design, and inadvertently they just get it wrong.

-Example 3 – and there’s more at the transport hub.
-At the bottom of the steps the corduroy is bang up against the bottom step and not 400mm away.
+Example 3: At the bottom of the steps the corduroy is bang up against the bottom step and not 400mm away.
 For what it’s worth, there are also problems with the handrails and the steps which will form the subject of later postings.

 (Originally published by Steven Way, 17 September 2011)